-Based on Crookes high street, but widely available in many independent stores across Sheffield, we recommend this shop for all your skin case and relaxation needs.
+Now based on Upper Allen St, their products are widely available in many independent stores across Sheffield.
+We recommend this shop for all your skin case and relaxation needs.

 For the music lovers, there are a number of fantastic record and music shops in Sheffield.

 Spinning Discs on Chesterfield Road in Meersbrook, having recently moved into their bigger premises, they provide a perfect, chilled environment to browse their extensive record collections which consists of local names, as well as household names.

 Where to eat in Sheffield?

 Visiting a city’s restaurants is one of the best ways to get to know a city, and there is a lot to learn about Sheffield’s eateries.
 Whether you’re looking for something quick and easy, authentic, vegan or cheap - we promise, there will be somewhere on Sheffield’s streets.

 Here are a few of the staples that you must try during your time in the Steel City.

 The first Indian restaurant in Sheffield, Ashoka is famous in these parts for its ‘reyt good curreh’ and you have to try it!
 Blending authentic Indian flavours with Sheffield culture, this restaurant had to be first on the list.

 Based on Ecclesall Road, they’re already in prime position for the students of Sheffield.
 Whether you’re looking to dine in their cosy restaurant, or looking for a tasty takeaway, Ashoka will have you covered.

 As the name suggests, Street Food Chef has humble beginnings, selling Mexican food on Sheffield’s streets.
 Now with their own premises and award-winning food, they are a much loved addition to Sheffield’s food scene.